 The President Sekou Toure of Guinea arrived in Senegal on Wednesday (24 October) for his first visit to that country in sixteen years.

-The President Sekou Toure of Guinea arrived in Senegal on Wednesday (24 October) for his first visit to that country in sixteen years.
+Background: The President Sekou Toure of Guinea arrived in Senegal on Wednesday (24 October) for his first visit to that country in sixteen years.
 The visit marked a reconciliation between the two countries after many years of strained, sometimes stormy relations.